ause-journal/ause-journal.github.io/docs/26ssbse.md

 Submission Opens: December 1, 2025

-Submission Deadline: March 31, 2026
+Submission Deadline: April 14, 2026

 ## How to Submit